So salespeople can close faster with prospective customers by providing a SOC 2 Type II report

 CC7.2 The entity monitors system components and the operation of those components for anomalies that are indicative of malicious acts, natural disasters, and errors affecting the entity’s ability to meet its objectives; anomalies are analyzed to determine whether they represent security events.

-CC7.3 The entity evaluates security events to determine whether they could or have resulted in a failure of the entity to meet its objectives (security incidents) and, if so, takes actions to prevent or address such failures.
+CC7.3 FOCUS: The entity evaluates security events to determine whether they could or have resulted in a failure of the entity to meet its objectives (security incidents) and, if so, takes actions to prevent or address such failures.

-CC7.4 The entity responds to identified security incidents by executing a defined incident -response program to understand, contain, remediate, and communicate security incidents, as appropriate.
+CC7.4 FOCUS: The entity responds to identified security incidents by executing a defined incident -response program to understand, contain, remediate, and communicate security incidents, as appropriate.

 CC7.5 The entity identifies, develops, and implements activities to recover from identified security incidents.